The Impact of Hardware Specifications on Reaching Quantum Advantage in the Fault Tolerant Regime: Acknowledgements

 This work was supported by the U.K. Engineering and Physical Sciences Research Council via the EPSRC Hub in Quantum Computing and Simulation (EP/T001062/1), the U.K. Quantum Technology hub for Networked Quantum Information Technologies (No. EP/M013243/1), the European Commission’s Horizon-2020 Flagship on Quantum Technologies Project No. 820314 (MicroQC), the U.S. Army Research Office under Contract No. W911NF-14-2-0106, the Office of Naval Research under Agreement No. N62909-19-1-2116, and the University of Sussex.
+We thank Craig Gidney, Daniel Litinski, and Niel de Beaudrap for helpful discussions, and for their suggestions to improve the manuscript.